Astronomer: Activities and graduate degree training

 Astronomers who serve as faculty spend much of their time teaching undergraduate and graduate classes.
-Most universities also have outreach programs, including public telescope time and sometimes planetariums, as a public service to encourage interest in the field.
+Most universities also have outreach programs, including public telescope time and sometimes planetarium, as a public service to encourage interest in the field.

 Those who become astronomers usually have a broad background in physics, mathematics, sciences, and computing in high school.
 Taking courses that teach how to research, write, and present papers are part of the higher education of an astronomer, while most astronomers attain both a Master's degree and eventually a PhD degree in astronomy, physics or astrophysics.

 PhD training typically involves 5–6 years of study, including completion of upper-level courses in the core sciences, a competency examination, experience with teaching undergraduates and participating in outreach programs, work on research projects under the student's supervising professor, completion of a PhD thesis, and passing a final oral exam.
 Throughout the PhD training, a successful student is financially supported with a stipend.